aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/postscript-to-pdf/_index.md

 ---
-title: Postscript to PDF
+title: Postscript To PDF
-linktitle: Postscript to PDF
+linktitle: Postscript To PDF
 second_title: Aspose.PDF for .NET API Reference
 description: Step by step guide to convert PostScript to PDF using Aspose.PDF for .NET.
 type: docs
 weight: 230
 url: /net/document-conversion/postscript-to-pdf/
 ---
 In this tutorial, we'll walk you through the process of converting a PostScript (PS) file to PDF format using Aspose.PDF for .NET.
 The PostScript format is a page description language used to describe the graphical appearance of documents.
 By following the steps below, you will be able to convert a PostScript file to PDF format.

 ## Prerequisites